fundatanyildiz/chat_app/README.md

  Install Postgresql as database management systems to store application data.
 You can check this tutorial to install on Mac [https://adamtheautomator.com/install-postgresql-on-mac/](https://adamtheautomator.com/install-postgresql-on-mac/).

- After installing the packages and db, first run the 'models.py' file to create database tables:
+ After installing the packages and db, first run the 'models.py' file to create database tables.
+You need to do this just once.

 ```
  $ python3 models.py